About - MMArchitectura - Mattia Malavenda Architect

 MMArchitectura (MMA) was established in 2010 by Mattia Malavenda with office in Turin, Italy.

-MMA is led by 3 partners, including the founder, architecture and civil engineering laureate, Mattia Malavenda LEED AP BD+C.
+MMA is led by 3 partners, including the founder, Architect Mattia Malavenda RIBA, LEED AP BD+C, PMP.

-The practice at its full capacity employs about 40 architects, engineers and support staff including 3D visualization artists, model makers, archivers, administrative and secretarial staff.
+The practice at its full capacity employs about 40 architects, engineers and support staff including 3D visualization artists, model makers, researchers and administrative staff.

-Our design skills extend beyond architectural services and also includes interior design services, town planning and urban design services, landscape design services and exhibition design services.
+MMA design specializations span beyond architectural services and also include territorial planning and urban design services, landscape design services and design for sustainability services.

 In 10 years, MMA has successfully undertaken and completed over 20 projects around the world.

-Currently, among the main projects in construction progress are: the Assalam Museum in Medina and the Holiday Inn Hotel in Jeddah.
+Currently, among the main projects in construction progress are: the Assalam Museum in Medina and the W Hotel by Marriott in Jeddah.

 The MMA method is a collective way of thinking and working that has been consolidated over 10 years.